 What is cervicitis?

 Cervicitis is an irritation or infection of the cervix.
 A number of different organisms can cause it.
-Cervicitis can be either acute, meaning symptoms start suddenly and are severe, or chronic, lasting over a period of months or longer.
+Cervicitis can be acute, meaning symptoms start suddenly and are severe.
+Or it can be chronic, lasting several months or longer.

 What causes cervicitis?

-Cervicitis may be caused by any of a number of sexually transmitted infections including:
+Cervicitis may be caused by a number of sexually transmitted infections including:

 It is often confused with vaginitis.